FinCARDS: Card-Based Analyst Reranking for Financial Document Question Answering: Error Analysis and Failure Modes

 \textbf{Fourth, bootstrap-based aggregation improves ranking stability, but cannot correct systematic misalignment.} Stage~3 bootstrap reranking consistently reduces the rank variance and yields highly stable Top-$K$ sets when Stage~2 candidates are well-aligned with the input query.
 However, when Stage~2 is provided with structurally mismatched candidates, bootstrap aggregation actually reinforces these errors rather than correcting them.
 This indicates that Stage~3 primarily serves as a stabilizer rather than a semantic repair mechanism.

-Overall, the error study demonstrates that the proposed pipeline is highly effective when query intent can be decomposed into explicit schema-aligned constraints (metric, time, scope, and evidence type).
-Conversely, failures predominantly arise from intent types that exceed the expressive capacity of the current Card schema, rather than from ranking noise or stochasticity.
+Overall, the error study demonstrates that the proposed pipeline is highly effective when query intent can be cleanly decomposed into explicit schema-aligned constraints (metric, time, scope, and evidence type).
+Conversely, failures predominantly arise from intent types that exceed the expressive capacity of the current Card schema, rather than from ranking noise or stochasticity in the underlying model.